 I have lived in Rome since January 2003.
 It is my home base and where (aside from Mamma Parla’s house) I feel most at home in the world.
 I have a dining app called “Katie Parla’s Rome” and an ebook called “Eating & Drinking in Rome” (available for Kindle, Nook, and in PDF format) that summarize all the best places to eat and drink.
 Here are a few highlights of the last decade in Rome:

-If you are looking for fine dining, check out Metamorfosi.
-Il Sanlorenzo and Tempio di Iside are wonderful for upscale fish.
-For refined traditional Roman cuisine, there’s L’Arcangelo (stick to the supplizio starter, gnocchi, and trippa), while Roscioli and Mazzo blend innovation and tradition (though be sure to plan your trip to Roscioli ahead).
+If you are looking for fine dining, don’t.
+JK, Il Sanlorenzo is my top spot but everyone I send there complains the pasta is too al dente (it isn’t).
+Tempio di Iside is another upscale place for fish.
+Roscioli and Santo Palato blend innovation and tradition (though be sure to plan your trip to Roscioli ahead).

 If you prefer traditional cucina romana at moderate prices, Armando al Pantheon, Flavio al Velavevodetto (best for lunch these days; some readers have reported sub-par food and service at dinner) and Cesare al Casaletto are your best bets.
 And for super honest, affordable, delicious Roman/Umbrian/Sardinian specialties, plus pizza, serve with a smile, Tavernaccia Da Bruno is it.